bsahyouni/MuSICRec/README.md

 ## 2. Grab the data
 1. Open **`data/README.md`** and follow the Google‑Drive link.
-2. Download the data for baby, clothing, sports and elec so you have all image\_feat.npy and text\_feat.npy for all the datasets and also:
+2. Download the data for baby, sports and elec so you have all image\_feat.npy and text\_feat.npy for all the datasets.
+Interaction files included and yaml files configured to use them:
    ```
-   data/{baby,clothing,sports,elec}/{dataset}.inter
+   data/{baby,clothing,sports,elec}/{dataset_diff_split}.inter
    ```

 ---